Buffett puts shareholders ahead of patriotism in Canadian deal

 "I will not pay a dime more of individual taxes than I owe, and I won't pay a dime more of corporate taxes than we owe," he told Fortune magazine this year.

-Berkshire's stock portfolio is stuffed full of iconic American companies, such as Coca Cola (KO.N) and IBM (IBM.N).
+Berkshire's stock portfolio is stuffed full of iconic American companies, such as Coca Cola and IBM.
 And the investment company owns plenty of well-known names, as well, including Dairy Queen and insurer Geico.

 But in the criteria he's talked about over the years for why he buys a company, such as the simplicity of a business, strong management and earnings power, a U.S. headquarters does not factor.